THU-KEG/OmniEvent/README.md

 For those datasets whose test set annotations are not public, such as MAVEN and LEVEN, OmniEvent provide scripts to generate submission files.
 See [dump_result.py](./OmniEvent/evaluation/dump_result.py) for details.

-# Supported Datasets & Models
+# Supported Datasets & Models & Contests
 Continually updated.
 Welcome to add more!